simonseyock/uprocess/README.md

 ﻿uprocess
 ========

-A simple preprocessor written in javascript, supports include, define, ifdef and ifndef.
+A simple preprocessor written in javascript, supports include, define, undefine, ifdef, ifndef, warning and error.

 It takes a file and an object with defines (values are ignored) and returns the processed file.